-Self-harm is the intentional damage of to body, often at times when feelings of distress and anxiety become very intense.
+Self-harm is when someone intentionally damages or injures their body, often at times when feelings of distress and anxiety become very intense.

-It is important to realise that this behaviour is not ‘attention seeking’ and that addressing it requires professional help.
+It is important to know that self-harm is not ‘attention seeking’ and that addressing it requires professional help.
 You should feel confident in accessing that, just like you would for any other health condition that affects your life.

 If you are worried about self-harm, either for yourself or someone you know, you can talk to SX and we can help you to access support.

-Self-harm is not just a cry for help, it is a way of coping with feelings of emotional distress and anxiety.
+Self-harm is a way of coping with feelings of emotional distress, anxiety and overwhelm.

-This distress is often linked to issues affecting men in their daily lives, whether it’s social isolation, experience of homophobia and discrimination, or worries about their identity.
+This distress is often linked to issues affecting men in their daily lives: whether it’s social isolation; unemployment; bereavement; relationship problems; money worries; sexual abuse; experiencing discrimination; or worries about their identity.

 People often use self-harm as a way to relive feelings of intense distress and tension or to punish themselves.
-More than half of people who commit suicide have a history of self-harm.
+More than half of people who complete suicide have a history of self-harm.

-If you are thinking of harming yourself or ending your life, you should seek professional help immediately.
+If you are thinking of harming yourself or have thoughts about suicide, you should seek professional help immediately.